platform-crew/locust-telemetry/docs/extending.rst

   registration and loading.
 - **TelemetryRecorderPluginBase**: Base class for all telemetry recorder plugins.
-- **TelemetryBaseRecorder**: Base class for telemetry recorders (metrics or events).
+- **TelemetryBaseRecorder**: Base class for telemetry recorders (metrics, events etc).

-This layered design allows developers to create plugins that register multiple recorders, each running on master or worker nodes.
+This layered design allows developers to create recorder plugins that register multiple recorders, each running on master or worker nodes.

-Creating a Telemetry Recorder Plugin
+Creating Recorder Plugin
 -----------------------------------

 A telemetry recorder plugin manages one or more recorders and provides CLI